apache/beam/website/www/site/content/en/documentation/programming-guide.md

 There are three types of metrics that are supported for the moment: `Counter`, `Distribution` and `Gauge`.

+{{< paragraph class="language-go" >}}
+In the Beam SDK for Go, a `context.Context` provided by the framework must be passed to the metric or the metric value will not be recorded.
+The framework will automatically provide a valid `context.Context` to `ProcessElement` and similar methods when it's the first parameter.
+{{< /paragraph >}}

 **Counter**: A metric that reports a single long value and can be incremented or decremented.

 {{< highlight java >}}